Showing posts with label Logan's Steakhouse. Show all posts

 Hubby said this poem suited me to a T.

-When we were visiting the Nursery Rhyme area with the blacklight, the suit I was wearing glowed.
+When we visited the Nursery Rhyme area with the black light, the suit I was wearing glowed.

-The suit frightened some woman because she thought one of the characters had come to life, she kind of screamed out!
+The suit frightened a woman because she thought one of the characters had come to life, and she screamed out!

 Neither had noticed the suit glowing because we were too busy taking pictures and reading the nursery rhymes.

-We got turned around after we came back down the mountain, Hubby said they don't need to let old people loose in a big city.
-We got back on the Interstate, we were looking for a place to eat.
+We got turned around after we came back down the mountain.
+Hubby said they don't need to let old people loose in a big city.
+We got back on the Interstate, and we were looking for a place to eat.

-I saw a Cracker Barrel sign and I said where there is a Cracker Barrel there are other restaurants.
-We took the ramp exit at Cracker Barrel and It was the same exit that we had taken when we had exited to go to Rock City.
+I saw a Cracker Barrel sign and I said Where there is a Cracker Barrel, there are other restaurants.
+We took the ramp exit at Cracker Barrel, which was the same exit we had used when we left to visit Rock City.

-It was the same Logan's Roadhouse Chattanooga, we were looking for when we came down Lookout Mountain.
+It was the same Logan's Roadhouse in Chattanooga that we were looking for when we came down Lookout Mountain.
 LOL

 Logan's Roadhouse Chattanooga

-The Logan's we decided to eat at but when we left the mountain we got turned around
+The Logan, we decided to eat at, but when we left the mountain, we got turned around

 Hubby said this is where we got off the first time to go to Lookout Mountain.